ISO 27001 Audit: How to Conduct Successful Audit?

 - External Audit

 The ISO 27001 standard mandates organizations to undergo internal audits before they present themselves to an accredited external auditor for certification.
 Let’s take a look at both types of audits and the steps involved in each of them.

-Define the scope of the audit
+2. Define the scope of the audit

 Select which information assets and systems to include in the ISMS in the Scope Statement, and ready the Statement of Applicability (SOA) by detailing which Annex A controls apply to your organization.
-The SOA should include justifications for the inclusion and exclusion of controls.
-The ISO 27001 has seven requirements (mandatory), with 114 security controls grouped into 14 sections (Annex A).

 The ISO 27001 audits are heavy on documentation and require the organization to set up policies and procedures to control and mitigate risks to its ISMS.

-Implement employee awareness & training
+5. Implement employee awareness & training

-Monitor the ISMS
+6. Monitor the ISMS

-Monitor the ISMS, do a gap analysis, remediate, test more and monitor – this endless cycle can help you strengthen your ISMS.
+Monitor the ISMS, do a gap analysis, remediate, test more, and monitor – this endless cycle can help you strengthen your ISMS.
 Continual improvement is the name of the game.

 The internal auditor will review all the documentation, ensure the audit scope covers ISMS adequately and evaluate the controls to the ISO Standard for compliance.

-The internal auditor will review the ISMS, conduct tests, and collect evidence to demonstrate what’s working and isn’t.
+The internal auditor will review the ISMS, conduct tests, and collect evidence to demonstrate what’s working and what isn’t.
 They will also talk to different teams and understand how they comply with the ISMS.

 Based on their findings and analyses, the auditor will present an internal audit report to the management.
-The report will contain the scope, objective and extent of the audit.
-It will also detail which policies, procedures and controls are working and which aren’t with evidence.
+The report will contain the scope, objective, and extent of the audit.
+It will also detail which policies, procedures, and controls are working and which aren’t with evidence.

 The management goes through the internal audit report.
 The auditor and the management can discuss the list of major and minor non-conformities and action plans and review whether the organization is ready for the external audit and ISO certification.